Screaming Into Silence (a story)

 They have told me you are dead.
 There is no body.

-Remember that day, the day before Christmas vacation last year, when we left class early and went sledding?
-I do.
-I remember it clearly.
+I remember.
+Don’t you?
+That day, the day before Christmas vacation last year, when we left class early and went sledding?
 It was the day I fell in love with you.

 Allerton was miffed that we left, he always was—because those boring lectures of his were so important—but we didn’t care.
 It was Christmas and there were snowflakes in the air.
 I tried to catch one with my tongue, and you laughed at me.